-Event-orientation.
-A process is here captured as a set of state-based and synchronized entities - objects, activities and goals.
+A process is here captured as a set of state-based and synchronized entities - objects, activities, goals and time.
 Exemplifying, a transition between states of an entity A can trigger an event for another transition occurrence in an entity B if B has some sort of dependency with A.